-We need to develop a view of the credible range of Net Zero compliant scenarios.
-This is to help us efficiently plan and develop our network, and we use this to develop our RIIO-ED2 business plan.
+We need to develop a view of the credible range of Net Zero compliant scenarios and our baseline scenario for planning purposes.
+Together these help us to efficiently plan and develop our network, and we use this to develop our RIIO-ED2 business plan.

-To develop this range, we considered all DFES, FES, and CCC forecast scenarios.
-We then discounted two DFES and FES scenarios:
+To develop this range, we considered the ESO's FES and other industry scenarios (including the CCC 6th carbon budget scenarios).
+We then discounted DFES and FES scenarios that do not achieve Net Zero or interim targets.
+The following two scenarios were discounted: